Are you calculating your recipe’s SmartPoints right? It’s trickier than it used to be with PointsPlus…

 (This is all explained in the Weight Watchers Beyond the Scale Program Guide.)

 This explains the disparity you are seeing when you use the WW calculator.
 The nutritional information (calories, fat, carbs, etc.,) in my recipes is for ALL the ingredients, including the fruits and vegetables.
 This is necessary for accuracy for folks not on Weight Watchers, who might be counting calories, carbs, etc.

-I calculate the SmartPoints® value with the Weight Watchers Recipe builder, which adjusts for fruits and vegetables.
+I calculate the SmartPoints® value with the Weight Watchers Recipe builder, which adjusts for fruits and vegetables and other zero points foods.
 So, if the number differs from the value we provide that’s why.

 Remember: The SmartPoints® calculator won’t always give you accurate results for recipes.
 So if the number differs from the value we provide, trust the SmartPoints® value we provide.

 Which got me thinking, there may be lots of Weight Watchers members, new and experienced that may not be calculating their SmartPoints right if they are using nutritional information from recipes they find on the internet or in cookbooks!
 So, I decided to write about it in the hopes of clearing up the confusion…